Varshan98/IR-turtlebot3-maze/README.md

 We were using lattepanda insead of raspi, therefore an external powerbank was used.
 To have better CG we modified the wheel mount directly under the powerbank.
 ![Alt Text](/photo_2024-12-11_16-36-39.jpg)

+## Acknowledgments
+This project uses the following models and tools: